vivocha/mongodoki/README.md

 # Mongodoki

-A little utility to on-the-fly run MongoDB as a Docker container.
+A little library to on-the-fly run MongoDB as a Docker Container.